-- (a) the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment; - (b) the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, a death, divorce or separation, clear victimization by predatory lending practices, or identity theft), and the individual acted responsibly under the circumstances;
+(a) the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment;

+(b) the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, a death, divorce or separation, clear victimization by predatory lending practices, or identity theft), and the individual acted responsibly under the circumstances;

-- (c) the individual has received or is receiving financial counseling for the problem from a legitimate and credible source, such as a non-profit credit counseling service, and there are clear indications that the problem is being resolved or is under control; - (d) the individual initiated and is adhering to a good-faith effort to repay overdue creditors or otherwise resolve debts; and - (e) the individual has a reasonable basis to dispute the legitimacy of the past-due debt which is the cause of the problem and provides documented proof to substantiate the basis of the dispute or provides evidence of actions to resolve the issue.
+(c) the individual has received or is receiving financial counseling for the problem from a legitimate and credible source, such as a non-profit credit counseling service, and there are clear indications that the problem is being resolved or is under control;

+(d) the individual initiated and is adhering to a good-faith effort to repay overdue creditors or otherwise resolve debts; and

+(e) the individual has a reasonable basis to dispute the legitimacy of the past-due debt which is the cause of the problem and provides documented proof to substantiate the basis of the dispute or provides evidence of actions to resolve the issue.

+None of these mitigating conditions fully apply.
 Applicant's debts are recent and remain unresolved.
 She did not provide sufficient evidence to show that her financial problems are unlikely to recur.
 AG \P 20(a) does not apply.
-Applicant's divorce may be considered a condition beyond her control, however, she failed to take responsible actions to address her resulting debts.
+Applicant's position as the only income earner in her household may be considered a condition beyond her control, however, she failed to take responsible actions to address her resulting debts.
 I find AG \P 20(b) partially applies.
-She also failed to address her SOR debts through payments or establishing payment plans.
+Except for one debt, Applicant also failed to address her SOR debts through payments or establishing payment plans.
+Many of the debts were of minimal amounts, such as \$1 or \$9, indicating her failure to pay medical copayments.
 There is no evidence of financial counseling.
-AG \P 20(c) and 20(d) do not apply.
-She disputed some of the debts, but she failed to produce documentation to substantiate the basis of the disputes.
 AG \P 20(e) does not apply.